If you have ever had a disappointing ragù and want an excellent recipe for a rich, flavoured-packed version, then look no further.

 - 300g tomato purée

-(1) Preheat the oven to 180C (fan).
+(1) Preheat the oven to 180°C (fan).

-(7) Put the lid on (or cover with foil) and place in the oven to let it cook very gently for 2 hours.
-It is now ready to serve and enjoy.
+(6) Put the lid on (or cover with foil) and place in the oven to let it cook very gently for 2 hours.

 This sounds absolutely luscious but can I be brave enough to actually use 250g of butter!!!